-The mission of AAMI is to educate students so that they may reach their full potential and achieve their goal to enter the funeral service profession.
-AAMI is committed to creating a learning environment that supports educational excellence, encourages academic innovations, and promotes the steadfastness and integrity of the funeral profession.
-As a leader in funeral service education since 1926, AAMI provides and supports the educational needs of the funeral industry.
+The mission of American Academy McAllister Institute of Funeral Service is to educate students in every phase of funeral service so that they may reach their full potential and achieve their goal to enter the funeral profession.
+AAMI is committed to creating a learning environment that supports educational excellence, endorses academic integrity and promotes steadfastness and ethical behavior in the funeral profession.
+As a leader in funeral service education for over 90 years, AAMI provides for and supports the educational needs of the funeral industry.